Deploy with NGINX Plus Ingress Controller

 by default.
 You can change this when deploying the mesh; refer to the nginx-meshctl documentation for more information.

-When using NGINX Plus Ingress Controller with mTLS enabled, it is best practice to keep the ttl
+When using NGINX Ingress Controller with mTLS enabled, it is best practice to keep the ttl

 at 1 hour or greater.

-To configure NGINX Plus Ingress Controller to communicate with mesh workloads over mTLS you need to make a few modifications to the Ingress Controller’s Pod spec.
+To configure NGINX Ingress Controller to communicate with mesh workloads over mTLS you need to make a modification to the Ingress Controller’s Pod spec.
 This section describes each modification that is required, but if you’d like to jump to installation, go to the Install with Manifests or Install with Helm sections.

 -

-The following annotation must be added to the Ingress Controller’s Pod spec:
+One or both of the following labels must be added to the Ingress Controller’s Pod spec, depending on your use case:

 Note: